 - Philosophae Naturalis Principia Mathematica by Isaac Newton.
 Written while Cambridge was closed because of the plague, Newton's Philosophae Naturalis Principia Mathematica details the principles of gravity, mechanics, calculus, and light and color.
-This book set the stage for modern thinking on math and physics.
+This book set the stage for modern studies of both math and physics.

 - Silent Spring by Rachel Carson.
-Carson wrote on the topic of environmental justice in a book that inspired readers to think seriously about their relationship to the Earth.
-This book helped the modern environmental movement get off the ground and led to the nationwide ban on DDT.
+Carson wrote on the topic of environmental justice in this book that inspired readers to think more seriously about their relationship to the Earth.
+Silent Spring helped the modern environmental movement get off the ground and led to the nationwide ban on DDT.

 - Geographia by Ptolemy.
-Ptolemy wrote and mapped the world according to the knowledge he had in the 2nd century.
-These works were used for hundreds of years afterward.
+Ptolemy wrote and mapped the world according to the knowledge he had available to him in the 2nd century.
+His maps and methodologies were used for hundreds of years afterward.
 Today's cartography is directly descended from Ptolemy's work.

 - The Bible.
 This sacred text brought Christianity to the world and has continued to serve as a source of inspiration for millions of people.
 It is the most translated and the most frequently purchased book in the world.

 - The Qur'an.
 The sacred text of Islam, the Qur'an is believed to be the last word of God told to Muhammad through the angel Gabriel over a period of 23 years.
 This book is the cornerstone of the Islamic religion.

 - The Torah.
 The written laws and teachings that are contained in the Tanakh have offered a way of life for those of the Jewish faith.
 The text provides teaching and methods of practice for daily living and has influenced art and literature in countless ways.